MadMaxMcKinney/max-mckinney-gatsby/src/work/alienware-command-center/index.md

 projectAgency: "Dell"
 projectRole: "Developer"
 projectBrief: "UI/UX designer on the Alienware Command Center.
 Directed the product's vision through user personas and UX research.
 Worked to create a unique design language inspired by the updated industrial design of the Alienware hardware.
 The visuals were designed to stand out from the competition by utilizing a unique light theme from the start, but still allowing strong customization from the user.
 Created hero moments in the product through a combination of animations and cinematic design.
 Brought the theme of personalization to a higher level by implementing a reflective UI pattern showcasing the user's hardware color schemes in the product UI."
-projectShortBrief: "UI/UX designer on the award winning Alienware Command Center redesign."
+projectShortBrief: "UI/UX designer on the award winning Alienware Command Center.
+Created a robust and researched design language."
 categories: ["Design", "Development"]
 themeColor: "#2b3a61"
 accentColor: "#039ff2"